Exodo0/Ticket-System-DJ14/README.md

 # Ticket-System-DJ14

 Complete ticket system with buttons, registration log and more.

-- [!Warning]
+> [!NOTE]
-- This bot is not finished yet, so there may be bugs.
+> This a ticket system only works on discord.js v14.